 M-A should offer menstrual products such as pads and tampons in all women’s and gender-neutral restrooms and in at least one men’s restroom, as soon as possible.
 Per California’s newly approved Menstrual Equity for All Act of 2021, this will be legally mandated for the 2022-23 school year, but M-A needs to act now.

-The act requires public middle and high schools that meet a 40% student poverty threshold, like M-A, to provide free and readily accessible menstrual products to students.
+The act requires public middle and high schools to provide free and readily accessible menstrual products to students.
 Section 1.b.1 of the bill states, “California recognizes that access to menstrual products is a basic human right and is vital for ensuring the health, dignity, and full participation of all Californians in public life.”

 A similar policy has already been instituted at other schools in our district, such as Sequoia High School.